15 February 2005

 - Industrial Relations

-- Natalie was a Principal Solicitor at the Victorian Government Solicitor’s Office before joining the Bar.
-While there, she completed secondments at the Department of Education, the Attorney General’s Department and the Department of Primary Industries.
-Natalie was an associate to the Hon Justice Gray of the Federal Court (now retired).
+Prior to the Bar, Natalie was a Principal Solicitor with the Victorian Government Solicitor’s Office (2004-2013) in the Public Law team and an associate to the Hon.
+Justice Gray of the Federal Court (2003-2004).

 - Law Institute of Victoria

 - School Councillor: Spensely Street Primary School (3 years) & Education

 - Policy Committee Chair: School Council (2 years)

 Natalie recently completed her Masters of Public and International Law (2018) (Planning and Development Law, Employment Contracts, Statutory Interpretation, Discrimination Law, Industrial Bargaining, Workplace Investigations, Citizenship Law, Workplace Health and Safety, Water Law, Advanced Administrative Law, and Executive Power).

 Natalie tutors from time to time at La Trobe University Law School (administrative law/statutory interpretation).

 - Seminar Paper “Applying the Apprehended Bias Test: A Nuanced and Balanced Approach” (2018) (with Nicholas Green QC)

 - Seminar paper “Facts and Evidence in Administrative Law” (2017) (with Nicholas Green QC)

 - case note discussing the Full Federal Court decision in Vata-Meyer v Commonwealth FCAFC 139 (race discrimination claim)